M-Croghan/CSNotebook-Interview-Prep/Java_OOP.md

 # JAVA OOP
 ### <span style="color: aqua">What are the 4 pillars of Object Oriented Programming?
 Describe them:</span>
-    - Abstraction: You don't need to know the inner workings of something to use it.
+- ***Abstraction***: You don't need to know the inner workings of something to use it.
+  - Data abstraction can be used to provide security for the data from the unauthorized methods.

-    - Polymorphism: A method can have multiple implementations (overriding & overloading).
+- ***Polymorphism***: A method can have multiple implementations (overriding & overloading).
+  - Polymorphism in Java occurs when there are one or more classes or objects related to each other by inheritance.
+  - It is the ability of an object to take many forms.
+Inheritance lets users inherit attributes and methods, and polymorphism uses these methods to perform different tasks.
+So, the goal is communication, but the approach is different.

-    - Inheritance: Allows a class to inherit code from another.
-Improves code reuse and decreased development time.
-Java does not support multiple inheritence.
+- ***Inheritance***: Allows a class to inherit code from another.
+  - Improves code reuse and decreased development time.
+  - Java does not support multiple inheritance.
+  - Using the _extends_ keyword, means that a class is inherits from another class.
+  - Inheritance is a mechanism in which one class gains the property of another class.
+  - With inheritance, we can reuse the fields and methods of the existing class.

-    - Encapsulation: Related to abstraction, hiding of information which if left free to be manipulated can have harmful / unintended consequences.
+- ***Encapsulation***: Related to abstraction, hiding of information which is left free to be manipulated can have harmful / unintended consequences.
+  - In object-oriented computer programming languages, the notion of encapsulation (or OOP Encapsulation) refers to the bundling of data, along with the methods that operate on that data, into a single unit.

 ### <span style="color: aqua">What is a class?</span>
 A class acts as a blueprint in which objects can be created.
 A simple example is a pattern to create a dress.
 The pattern is the class and the dress that is made from it is the object.
 Classes contain the relevant data and behavior(s) an object has.

 ### <span style="color: aqua">What is an object?</span>
-An instance of a class - contains the basic properties and behavior.
+An instance of a class - contains the basic properties / states and behavior.
 Objects are instantiated using the 'new' keyword

 ### <span style="color: aqua">Discuss some of Java's naming conventions:</span>
-- Class names are always the same as the file name, with each class being its own unique & seperate file.
+- Class names are always the same as the file name, with each class being its own unique & separate file.
 - Class names are capitalized.
 - Variables should be logical & concise.
 - CamelCasing